wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.3.11 =
+- Fixed: titles are now escaped

 = 0.3.10 =
 - Added chinese translation